What is a Curriculum Vitae?

 Consider the specifics of the opportunity you are applying for, including:

-• Your own particular strengths and accomplishments
+- Your own particular strengths and accomplishments

 List your name, address, email, and phone number.
+A LinkedIn profile url or a professional webpage of your portfolio, may also be included.

 List degree, school, dates, city, province or country in reverse chronological order.
-You may include the name of your advisor and thesis title in this section, or include a separate section about your thesis.
+You may include the name of your advisor and thesis or dissertation title in this section, or include a separate section about your thesis.

-List your scholarships, awards, honours and achievements.
+List your scholarships, awards, honours and achievements in reverse chronological order.
 Also include your name, grantor (e.g., NSERC, NIH), date, and project title if appropriate.
-In some fields, you may wish to include the dollar amount.
+Include the dollar amount granted.

-Include publications you’ve authored or co-authored.
+Include publications you’ve authored or co-authored in reverse chronological order.
 Provide title, authors, dates, and publishers using the citation style appropriate to your discipline.
 If you have different types of publications, you may wish to use subheadings to organize this section.
 For example, you may list “Book Chapters”, “Articles”, and “Monographs”.

 It may be strategic to include sections for “Forthcoming” or “In-Progress” publications.
 Consult with your advisor to determine if it is appropriate to do so.